johsteffens/mocutsvd/doc/mocutsvd.md

 $P_{1,1} \rightarrow P_{2,1} \rightarrow P_{3,1} \rightarrow \ldots$

 These form the same monoclinic patterns as described in phase 1.
 Therefore, we can construct practically the same algorithm as used in phase 1: In phase 1 is the monoclinic tiles overlap by one row.
-In phase 2 they do not, which minor detail is easy to be parametrized.
+In phase 2 they do not, which minor detail is easily parametrized.

 ### Phase 3